Sparrow’s Commitment to Cancer Excellence

 Sparrow’s breast cancer clinic has been accredited by the National Accreditation Program for Breast Centers (NAPBC) following a rigorous evaluation of the clinic’s performance in over 30 indicators of quality Patient care.

 NAPBC accreditation is a voluntary program only granted to hospitals that agree to undergo a strict survey of its procedures.
 The NAPBC program is administered by the American College of Surgeons, which reviewed the breast cancer clinic on key areas: leadership, clinical management, research, community outreach, professional education and quality improvement.

 Our Physicians believe that continuing cancer education is essential to the service and quality of care we provide our Patients.
-Virtually every day, our Physicians participate in video conferences with Mayo Physicians to discuss our most complex cases and share expertise, treatment options, and the latest research.
 We also host multiple Sparrow-based tumor boards on a monthly, bi-weekly, and weekly basis.
 The purpose of these tumor boards is to discuss Patient cases with a variety of specialists, to further Physician knowledge, and to decide on best treatment options with input from multiple oncologists, surgeons, pathologists, and radiologists.
 The following is a list of Sparrow tumor boards: General Medicine, Breast, Lung, Prostate, Head & Neck, Colorectal, Upper GI, and Neuro/Brain.